Irregular Tensor Low-Rank Representation for Hyperspectral Image Representation: Experiments

-\textit{1) Influence of the Number of superpixels:} Fig. \ref{number_of_superpixle} shows the classification accuracy of four datasets under different superpixel numbers.
+\textit{1) Influence of the Number of Superpixels:} Fig. \ref{number_of_superpixle} shows the classification performance of four datasets under different superpixel numbers.
 According to Fig. \ref{number_of_superpixle}, the performance of our model on all the datasets increases with the number of superpixels from 1 to more, especially AA improves significantly.
 This proves that the introduction of superpixel segmentation in our method is helpful.
-And it can be seen that it cannot achieve the best performance with a too large number of superpixels.
-That is because that too many superpixels will result in pixel points in homogeneous areas being divided into different superpixels, decreasing the similarity of pixel points in homogeneous areas.
+Besides, too many superpixels will degrade the performance.
+That is because too many superpixels will result in pixel points in homogeneous areas being divided into different superpixels, decreasing the similarity of pixel points in homogeneous areas.
 From the results, we can obtain that the optimal number of superpixels for the four datasets are 30, 20, 10 and 10, respectively.

-\textit{2) Influence of Parameters $\alpha$ and $\beta$:} The OA of ITLRR with different parameters $\alpha$ and $\beta$ is demonstrated in Fig. \ref{two_parameters}.
+\textit{2) Influence of Parameter $\alpha$:} The OA of the proposed ITLRR with different parameters $\alpha$ and $\beta$ is demonstrated in Fig. \ref{two_parameters}.
 The numbers of superpixels for the datasets were fixed at the optimal ones.
-For the parameter $\alpha$, our model always produces a high OA on all the four datasets in a wide range of $\alpha$.
-It can be observed that the optimal $\alpha$ with a fixed value of $\beta$ for four datasets are in the intervals [1e-7, 1e-9], [1e-4, 1e-6], [1e-5, 1e-6] and [1e-3, 1e-4] respectively.
+For the parameter $\alpha$, our model always produces a high OA on all four datasets with a wide range of $\alpha$.
+It can be observed that the optimal $\alpha$ with a fixed value of $\beta$ for four datasets are in the intervals [1e-7, 1e-9], [1e-4, 1e-6], [1e-5, 1e-6] and [1e-3, 1e-4] respectively, which demonstrate the robustness with respect to $\alpha$.
+Generally, the value of $\alpha$ depends on the severity of spectral variations, i.e., the more serious, the smaller.
 Obviously, the optimal value of $\alpha$ for \textit{WHU-Hi-LongKou} is greater than that of other three datasets.
 That is because that other three datasets suffered from more serious spectral variations than acquired \textit{WHU-Hi-LongKou}, and a smaller $\alpha$ enables the model to remove more noises.

-When $\beta$ is 0, the model is equivalent to Eq. (\ref{EQ3}).
-It can be observed our model with nonzero $\beta$ always lead to a higher OA in all values of $\alpha$ which illustrates the effectiveness of the global term.
+\textit{3) Influence of Parameter $\beta$:} On all four datasets, the optimal performance of our model always occurs in a wide range of \(\beta\) , i.e., [1e-6, 1e-3], [1e-3, 10], [1e-8, 1e-6], and [1e-6, 1e-3] for \textit{Indian Pines}, \textit{Salinas}, \textit{Pavia University}, and \textit{WHU-Hi-LongKou}, respectively.
+These results demonstrate the robustness of our method with respect to the parameter \(\beta\).
+Furthermore, it can be observed our model with nonzero $\beta$ always lead to a higher OA on all datasets which illustrates the effectiveness of the global regularization term.